Amir Pnueli: Biography

 He returned to Israel as a researcher; he was the founder and first chair of the computer science department at Tel Aviv University.
 He became a professor of computer science at the Weizmann Institute in 1981.
-From 1999 until his death, Pnueli also held a position at the Computer Science Department of New York University, New York, U.S.
+From 1999 until his death, Pnueli also held a position at the Computer Science Department of New York University, New York, U.S. He's also served as an associate professor at the University of Pennsylvania and the Joseph Fourier University.

 Pnueli also founded two startup technology companies during his career.
 He had three children and, at his death, had four grandchildren.

-Pnueli died on November 2, 2009 of a brain hemorrhage.
+Pnueli died on November 2, 2009, of a brain hemorrhage.